-As either an active duty or retired military servicemember, you are an individual who has demonstrated the ability to persevere, meeting the challenges of service and maintaining focus on your own aspirations.
-The armed forces, too, are committed to bettering you beyond the military framework.
-So, in recognition of your service, a number of public and private organizations provide financial aid and unique services to active-duty and veteran servicemembers to help them pursue higher education and adapt to civilian life.
+As either an active-duty or retired servicemember, you are an individual who has demonstrated the ability to persevere, meeting the challenges of service and maintaining focus on your aspirations.
+A number of public and private organizations provide financial aid and unique services to active-duty and veteran servicemembers to help them pursue higher education and adapt to civilian life.

 The purpose of this guide is to identify specific programs, based on your contribution to the U.S. Armed Forces, that will further your education.
-From there, we will also look at how to get the most out of those services.
+We will also look at how to get the most out of those services.

 The GI Bill